 At the age of 6 or 7, Woody is the youngest "senior dog" ever adopted by the Senior Dogs Project.
 He was surrendered to Peace of Mind Dog Rescue when his elderly guardian could no longer care for him.
-He had been adopted by her from a local shelter in northern California, and there was little history on him pertaining to his age and health.
-We took one look at his tail wagging at a hundred wags a minute, and at the bright eyes and smile on his face, and knew that he was going to fit right into our family.
-He has, in fact, done more than just "fit in," and has been an absolutely delightful presence in all our lives.
+She had found him at a local shelter in northern California, and, without any records, there was little we knew about his age or health.
+We took one look at his tail wagging at an incredible rate of speed, and at the bright eyes and smile on his face, however, and knew that he was going to fit right into our family.

 Serial Senior Dog Adopter!!